JSaadat01/final_pet_sitter/README.md

 # Pet Sitter App Project

-This is hte Readme.md file for my week-6 fundamental project for QA.
+This is the Readme.md file for my week-6 fundamental project for QA.

 ## Contents :
 * [Brief](#brief)